 We start with Caroline Stark, from her perspective, hosting a networking party at her newly-built Hamptons beach house.
 She and her husband, Jason, have stretched to finance their – her – dream home, which doubles as a showcase for her design skills.

 Readers might be more easily swayed by her.
 On top of money worries, her daughter Hannah has recently flown the nest for college, and she was publicly humiliated when Jason’s female “business associate” crashed their party.
-When the narrative switches to Aidan’s perspective, it’s clear he’s completely obsessed.
+When the narrative switches to Aidan’s perspective, it’s clear he’s completely fixated.

 But is he the villain here though?
 There’s a chasm between city folks like the Starks, with their vacation homes, and the blue-collar townies who serve them.
 Aidan harbours a particular resentment, seeing the glittering Stark mansion sitting on land that once belonged to his grandfather.